Highway Collisions Cause More Construction Worker Deaths

 Due to the various complex issues involved, when dealing with a work-related auto accident, it is important to engage the services of an experienced lawyer promptly.
 There are several other steps that need to be taken as soon as possible, and hiring a lawyer is the best way to protect you and your family’s legal rights.

-Contact Us 24/7 to Speak With One of Our Denver Accident Lawyers for Free
+Contact Us 24/7 to Speak With One of Our Denver Workers Compensation Attorney for Free

 For more information about seeking financial compensation for a work-related auto accident, please contact us to schedule a free initial consultation.
-To speak with an accident lawyer at our Denver law offices as soon as possible, call 303-625-9848 or tell us how to reach you online now.
+To speak with a Denver workers compensation attorney at our Denver law offices as soon as possible, call 303-333-8000 or tell us how to reach you online now.